BraidedGamer/SociableCooking/README.md

 * [ ] I'll eventually be going through and commenting out all the code for easier understanding of the code

-* [ ] Enhaced Encryption for password with a salted hash
+* [ ] Enhanced Encryption for password with a salted hash

 * [ ] Forgotten Password Reset